KonradOrzelowski/ChatWeb/README.md

 ### Backend

-The backend is a Node.js server that handles requests from the frontend, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
-The relevant files are:
+The backend of the ChatWeb application is built with Node.js and Express.js.
+It handles requests from the frontend, interacts with database, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
+Here are the relevant files and their descriptions:

+- [`server.js`]: This file sets up and starts the Express.js server.
 - [`ConversationsHandler.js`]: This file handles the retrieval and manipulation of conversation data from the MongoDB database.
 - [`generate_response_from_model.js`]: This file generates responses from a machine learning model.
-- [`init_database.js`]: This file initializes the MongoDB database with conversation data.
-- [`nodemon.json`]: This file contains configuration for Nodemon, a utility that automatically restarts the Node.js application when file changes are detected.
-- [`package.json`]: This file contains metadata about the Node.js application, such as its dependencies.
+- [`/state_manager/`]: This directory contains files related to managing the state of the application.
+It includes a file named messages_manager.js which manages the state of messages in the application.
 - [`/routes/`]: This directory contains routing files for the Express.js server.
 Some of the files include:
   - [`conversations_routing.js`]: Handles routes related to conversations.
   - [`delete_conversation_routing.js`]: Handles routes related to deleting conversations.
   - [`get_lists_routing.js`]: Handles routes related to retrieving lists.
   - [`incoming_messages_routing.js`]: Handles routes related to incoming messages.

-- [`server.js`]: This file sets up and starts the Express.js server.
-- [`/state_manager/`]: This directory contains files related to managing the state of the application.
-It includes a file named messages_manager.js which manages the state of messages in the application.

 ## Test Proposals